Online games go local for Southeast Asia's booming market

 Instead, developers are using the pixel technology found in older phones that requires lower bandwidth.

-Gumi picked the 20 to 30 most popular Android devices to localise into, Ng said, with the ultimate goal of fostering player loyalty by making games "sticky" to various markets.
+Gumi picked the 20 to 30 most popular Android devices to localize into, Ng said, with the ultimate goal of fostering player loyalty by making games "sticky" to various markets.

 "Stickiness equates to removing any barriers from their understanding of how to play the games," he said.
 "To remove barriers, you give them something they're more familiar with."